rgh000/csc2604lab1/README.md

 Notes:

-Because there were only 6 pairs {(coast, forest), (coast, hill), (car, journey), (food, fruit), (coast, shore), (automobile, car)} from the set in table RG65 that had both words occuring in my top 5000, it was not enough data to work with, since everything comes from the 5000x5000 array of bigram data.
+Because there were only 6 pairs {(coast, forest), (coast, hill), (car, journey), (food, fruit), (coast, shore), (automobile, car)} from the set in table RG65 that had both words occuring in my top 5000, it was not enough data to work with, since everything comes from the 5000x5000 matrix of bigram data.
 The data for just these 6 pairs without modifying the most frequent 5000 is below, and does not show anything very meaningful:

 Cosine Similarities: